Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 - The business is already charging a service fee without explaining where it goes

-One restaurant on the mainland went viral in 2024 for covering the “No Tip” option on their payment terminal with stickers.
+One restaurant on the mainland went viral for covering the “No Tip” option on their payment terminal with stickers.
 That kind of manipulation is crossing a line.
-Luckily I haven't seen that specific move in Hawaii yet, but the aggressive tip screens are pressure enough.
+I haven’t seen that specific move in Hawaii yet, but the aggressive tip screens are pressure enough.

 Pro tip: If a tip screen appears and you don’t think the situation warrants it, hit “Custom Tip” and enter zero, or ask if you can skip it.
 Don’t let embarrassment make you pay for service you didn’t receive.